Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Pr ufer domains

-This representation is obtained by using $\gcd$ - a tool we cannot rely on over arbitrary Pr\"ufer domains.
+The representation in Fact \ref{2-1} is obtained by using $\gcd$ - a tool we cannot rely on over arbitrary Pr\"ufer domains.
 However the following result by Tuganbaev provides some help also in this enlarged setting.

 \begin{fact} If $R$ is a Pr\"{u}fer domain, then for all $a, b\in R$ there exist $\alpha, r, s \in R$ such that $a \alpha = b r$ and $b (\alpha - 1)= a s$. \end{fact}